opendatasoft/ods-documentation-explore-api/source/includes/common/oauth2.md

 The OpenDataSoft OAuth2 authorization flow is compliant with [RFC 6749](https://tools.ietf.org/html/rfc6749) and makes use of Bearer Tokens in compliance with [RFC 6750](https://tools.ietf.org/html/rfc6750).

-Application developers who want to use the OpenDataSoft APIs with OAuth2 must go through the following steps, which will be explained in this section:
+Application developers who want to use the OpenDataSoft APIs with OAuth2 must go through the following steps, which will be explained in this section.

-1. register their application with the OpenDataSoft platform
+1. Register their application with the OpenDataSoft platform.
-2. request approval from users via an OAuth2 authorization grant
+2. Request approval from users via an OAuth2 authorization grant.
-3. request a bearer token that will allows them to query the OpenDataSoft platform APIs for a limited amount of time
+3. Request a bearer token that will allows them to query the OpenDataSoft platform APIs for a limited amount of time.
-4. refresh the Bearer Token when it expires
+4. Refresh the Bearer Token when it expires.

 Currently, applications are registered on a specific domain and can only access data on this domain.